Nick Fury: Agent of S.H.I.E.L.D. (film): Plot

 Hydra threatens to attack Manhattan with the virus, barring payment of US $1 billion, and as proof of their threat, the real Gail Runciter is found, dying from the virus.
 After Fury and his team brief the President of the United States, Pierce determines from a chip from a laptop sold in the Aleutian Islands that the Hydra base might be there.
 Fury has his people split into two teams, one led by de Fontaine heading to Manhattan to find the refrigerated truck they believe will be needed to deploy the virus, and the other with Fury leading Pierce and Neville to the Aleutian Islands.
-Upon arriving in the Aleutian Islands, and confirming that a Hydra transmission has come from there, Fury's plane is shot down by heat-seeking missiles.
+Upon arriving in the Aleutian Islands and confirming that a Hydra transmission has come from there, Fury's plane is shot down by heat-seeking missiles.
 In Manhattan, de Fontaine's team figures out that the refrigerator truck is disguised as a garbage truck, while Fury and his team, having bailed out of the airplane in time, infiltrate the Hydra base.

 Fury realizes that it was too easy to get in, just before his team is captured and stripped of their weapons.
 Viper reveals to him that she will release the virus even if they are paid, and locks Fury and his team in a freezer.
-Fury reveals that in place of his missing left eye, he keeps an explosive with which they are able to escape.
+Fury reveals that in place of his missing left eye, he keeps an explosive with which they can escape.
 Reaching Viper's control room, Fury and Viper fight until she gets hold of a gun and shoots him.
 However, it turns out to be Fury's Life Model Decoy.
 Fury incapacitates Zola and captures Viper, and Neville uses her telepathy to draw the code to abort the detonation from Viper's mind.
-The Helicarrier arrives, and captures the rest of Hydra's forces, but Viper escapes with the body of her father.
+The Helicarrier arrives and captures the rest of Hydra's forces, but Viper escapes with the body of her father.
 Fury decides to return to S.H.I.E.L.D. to counter the new threat of Hydra, while Viper is shown to have restored her father, Baron Wolfgang Von Strucker, to life.